Bull Moose Party: November 1912

 Most of the Progressive candidates were in New York, Ohio, Indiana, Illinois and Massachusetts.
 Very few were in the South.
-In one major state California, the state Republican Party was controlled by Governor Hiram Johnson, a close ally of Roosevelt, He became the vice presidential nominee and the ticket carried California.
+In California, the state Republican Party was controlled by Governor Hiram Johnson, a close ally of Roosevelt, He became the vice presidential nominee and the ticket carried California.
 Only a third of the states held primaries; elsewhere the state organization chose the delegations to the national convention and they favored Taft.
 The final credentials of the state delegates at the national convention were determined by the national committee, which was controlled by Taft men.

 The Progressive candidates generally got between 10% and 30% of the vote.
 Nine Progressives were elected to the House and none won governorships.
 About 250 Progressives were elected to local offices.
 In November the Democrats benefitted from the Republican split—very few Democrats voted for the Progressive candidates.
 They gained many state legislature seats, which gave them 10 additional U.S. Senate seats—they also gained 63 U.S. House seats.

 1914

-Despite the second-place finish of 1912, the Progressive Party did not disappear at once.
-One hundred thirty-eight candidates, including women, ran for the U.S. House as Progressives in 1914 and 5 were elected.
+Despite the second-place finish of 1912, the Progressive Party began to fade away and the Republicans regained much of their strength.
+One hundred thirty-eight candidates, including women, ran for the U.S. House as Progressives in 1914 and five were elected.
 However, almost half the candidates failed to get more than 10% of the vote.

 Gifford Pinchot placed second in the Senate election in Pennsylvania, gathering 24% of the vote.
 Hiram Johnson was denied renomination for governor as a Republican—he ran as a Progressive and was re-elected.
 Seven other Progressives ran for governor; none got more than 16%.
 Some state parties remained fairly strong.
 In Washington, Progressives won a third of the seats in the Washington State Legislature.